plushmonkey/avalanche/README.md

 A simple cli Minecraft server stress test tool.

 ## Installation
-Set `connection-throttle: 0` in `bukkit.yml` when using multiple instances.
+Set `connection-throttle: 0` in `bukkit.yml` when using the multiple instances.
-There's currently no delay in the login sequence, so only one instance will get in unless that setting is changed.
+A delay can be added to the login sequence if needed.
 This setting doesn't need to be changed when using `127.0.0.1` to log in.

 ## Attacks
 ### interact